The Origins of Off-Centre Massive Black Holes in Dwarf Galaxies: Acknowledgements

 \section{Acknowledgements}

+The authors thank the anonymous referee, who asked helpful and interesting questions.
 JMB is grateful for the support of the AstroCom NYC project (NSF AST-1153335).
 JMB and SH acknowledge support from NSF AST-1812642.
 SH is grateful for support from the Jack Kent Cooke Foundation.
 SH, KC, and DR are grateful to NSF REU grant 1359310 and the Queensborough Community College physics department.
 JMB and ML acknowledge support from the CUNY Community College Research Grant.
 AB acknowledges support from NSF AST-1813871.
 CRC acknowledges support from NSF CAREER grant AST-1848107.
 FDM and JPS acknowledge support from NSF grant PHY-2013909.
 FDM, JPS, and JVN acknowledge support from the University of Oklahoma.
 MT is supported by an NSF Astronomy and Astrophysics Postdoctoral Fellowship under award AST-2001810.
 JMB thanks Ray Sharma, Nathan Leigh, Amy Reines, Vivienne Baldassare, Jenny Greene, and Mar Mezcua for helpful comments, and Avi Loeb for suggesting the dynamical study described in Section \ref{sect:dynamics}.

 Much of our data analysis was done using the {\texttt pynbody} software suite \citep{pynbody}.
 Resources supporting this work were provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center.